 Wetland 3 is a small PEM wetland within a constructed ditch in the southwest corner of the Site.
 The ditch is adjacent, but not contiguous with the on-site pond.
 Hydrological indicators include surface water up to approximately six (6) inches and geomorphic position.
 Wetland vegetation is exclusively common reed.
 Wetland 3 likely receives water from precipitation and on-site runoff, resulting in a permanently saturated to seasonally inundated water regime.
-The on-site pond observed to the northeast is located less than 500 feet from Wetland 3 is likely non-regulated by the MDEQ and potentially regulated by the City of Novi.
+The on-site pond observed to the northeast is located less than 500 feet from Wetland 3 is isolated and less than 5 acres in size; therefore Wetland 3 is likely non-regulated by the MDEQ and potentially regulated by the City of Novi.